m4rk-lewis/GPT-3_breaking_news_parse_with_sentiment_classify/README.md

 # Step 5: Sentiment classification
 def sentiment_classification(text):
     response = openai.Completion.create(
-        engine="text-davinci-002",
+        engine="text-davinci-003",
-        prompt=f"Classify this breaking financial news article on a range of -1 to 1 with 0.1 granularity, where -1 is maximum bearishness and 1 is maximum bullishness: {text}", temperature=0.7,
+        prompt=f"please classify the sentiment of this breaking financial news article on a range of -1 to 1 with 0.1 granularity, where -1 is maximum bearishness and 1 is maximum bullishness in relation to equities: {text}", temperature=0.7,
         max_tokens=50,
         top_p=1,